Experiential Learning

 Experiencing diverse cultures and communities for a holistic education

-Service Learning
+Service learning

 Service learning is part of our Triveni Programme that focuses on building a communitarian ethic — helping students understand the common good in different contexts and so that they can work towards it as they move forward in life.

-Ecological & Outdoor Learning
+Ecological & outdoor learning

 Learning should be through doing things and lived experiences rather than by mere lectures.
 At MUWCI, we offer a variety of choice in how you engage with the outdoors and create your own learning at skill levels ranging from beginner to advanced.

-Project-based Learning
+Project-based learning

 Our commitment to project-based learning comes from a recognition that the student drives learning.
 Project-based learning delivers authentic challenges while allowing students to be proactive and take charge of their education.